Partner

 B.A. (magna cum laude) 1997

 Michelle is admitted to the state bars of Washington, New York and Texas.
 She is registered to practice before the United States Patent and Trademark Office and the United States District Court for the Western District of Texas.
-Michelle is a member of the Washington State Patent Law Association (WSPLA), the Austin Intellectual Property Law Association, and Life Science Washington.
+Michelle is a Board Member of the Washington State Patent Law Association (WSPLA), the Washington State Bar Intellectual Property Section, the Intellectual Property Owners Association Licensing Committee, Life Science Washington, and the Harvard Club of Seattle.

 Honors & Awards